Word Meanings - BOAT-TAIL - Book Publishers vocabulary database

 Southerliness. - UNITIVE

 Having the power of uniting; causing, or tending to produce, union.
 Jer.
-Taylor. - FOUND
+Taylor. - FOUNDATIONER

-One who derives support from the funds or foundation of a college or school. - UNITARIANISM
+One who derives support from the funds or foundation of a college or school. - FOUND

 The doctrines of Unitarians. - FOUNDEROUS